 Unfortunately, the US Food and Drug Administration is an ineffective regulator of the medical appliance industry, allowing companies to self-regulate.

-The Food and Drug Administration (FDA) approval process 510(k) allows many dangerous medical products to be sold in the medical marketplace without rigorous FDA testing.
+The FDA approval process 510(k) allows many dangerous medical products to be sold in the medical marketplace without rigorous FDA testing.

 Over a ten-year period, 161 medical appliances in this category were recalled.
 Approximately 98% of the recalled devices were approved through the 510(k) process.

-What Medical Device Manufacturers Must Pay You in a Lawsuit
+What Medical Device Companies Must Pay You in a Lawsuit

-Examples of recoverable damages (also referred to as compensation) in a defective medical device case against the medical device manufacturer include:
+Examples of recoverable damages (also referred to as compensation) in a case against the medical device manufacturer include:

 - Medical expenses, including the cost of past emergency care